• Skip to primary navigation

 Next, chill the reindeer food in the refrigerator until the mixture just barely begins to set up (about 30 minutes).
 You can also set it outside on a cold December day.
 This step is absolutely critical to ensure your reindeer chow isn't too sweet.
 By chilling the mixture, you will use less powdered sugar overall because it will not absorb as quickly into the chilled mixture as it would into a warm mixture.

-Once the Christmas puppy chow is slightly hardened (but still able to be stirred), remove the mixture from the refrigerator.
+Remove the Christmas puppy chow from the refrigerator when it is slightly hardened (but still able to be stirred).

 Put some powdered sugar on the bottom of a separate, large bowl.
 Add half of the chilled mixture, then add more powdered sugar over the cereal and the remaining chocolate/cereal mixture.
 Using a fresh bowl will keep the powdered sugar from sticking to the chocolate on the sides.
 Gently stir until the powdered sugar is evenly distributed, tossing to coat the cereal with powdered sugar.

-Chill the reindeer food again in the refrigerator until it’s set (about another 30-60 minutes).
+Chill the reindeer food again in the refrigerator until it’s set (another 30-60 minutes).

 After it is chilled completely, add more powdered sugar, ¼ cup at a time until the cereal/pretzel mixture is coated.